8n1/ESP8266-Breakout-Adapter/Breakout Adapter v1.1 - LM1117/README.md

 | SW2   | Tactile switch (THT)       | Reset switch |

 \* **or** 0Ohm resistor/solderbridge if pin is not needed

+Note:
+Pullup and Pulldown resistors(R1, R2, R3, R4) can range from 4.7K to 10K.
+Output capacitor for the voltage regualtor(C2) should be a tantalum type.
+(See the datasheet)

 Pinheader
 * 2x 1x8 (2.54mm)